Amanda Burden: Career

+Burden was a public school teaching aide in Harlem in the 1960s.

 Burden worked with the architecture firm Gruzen & Partners and one of her mentors was William H. Whyte, the urbanologist, with whom she worked on his Project for Public Spaces.

 From 1983 until 1990, Burden was Vice President for Planning and Design of the Battery Park City Authority.
 She was responsible for the development and implementation of design guidelines for the 92 acre site as well as for overseeing the design of all open spaces and parkland, including the waterfront esplanade.
-In an interview for New York magazine, she cited her stepfather's influence on her design sensibilities, noting the Canadian black granite she chose for the esplanade was the same stone he selected in 1964 for "Black Rock", the CBS headquarters.
 Among her other New York projects are the Midtown Community Court and the Red Hook Community Justice Center, which provides integrated legal, economic and social services.

 Starting in 1990, Burden served on the New York City Planning Commission, when she was appointed by New York City Council president Andrew Stein.
-She served as Commissioner from 2002 to 2013 under Mayor Bloomberg, and since then has become a Principal at Bloomberg Associates.
+She served as Commissioner from 2002 to 2013 under Mayor Bloomberg.

-Burden also worked as a public school teaching aide in Harlem in the 1960s.